There are many ways to get involved and be part of our team.

 FANTASTIC OPPORTUNITY TO WORK FOR A LEADING CHARITY

 £17k to £21k plus benefits – dependent on experience

 If you are a creative dynamic person committed to care and improving the lives of learning disabled children supporting their families and who need our services.

-- Your working shifts include various hours throughout the day and overnights
+- Your working shifts include various hours throughout the day, night and sleep-ins

 - 37 contracted hours basic per week